“What a Difference!”

 We Don’t Rely on Default Hearing Aid Settings

 When a hearing aid is initially programmed, they are adjusted according to the patient’s hearing test results by the manufacturer’s software.
 These default settings are known as the manufacturer’s “first fit”.
 But manufacturer “first fits” often emphasize comfort over clarity, and there is almost always room for improvement – if the clinician knows what kind of adjustments need to be made (using real ear measurements).
-Many clinicians rely on the manufacturer’s default settings, but studies show that only about 12% of the time does the sound delivered to the eardrum match the prescription for the patient.
-Hearing aid programming decisions need to be based on real ear measurement, patient feedback, and clinician experience – not manufacturer preferences.

 Only 30% of hearing clinicians routinely alter initial manufacturer hearing aid settings.
 (Online survey reported by Beyer, 2011)